-This analysis identified 50 historic resources and five linear resources located in this portion of the area of potential effects.
+This analysis identified 50 cultural resources and five linear resources located in this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figures F-19 through F-21, located in Appendix F.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-3, located in Appendix F, Figures.

-The historic resources identified include businesses (12), residences (27), churches (4), buildings owned or operated by the town government (4), the Las Animas Santa Fe railroad depot (5BN.415), a historic district (1), and a segment of the old U.S. 50 roadway (1).
-The government resources include the post office, the Bent County Fairgrounds, the Bent County Courthouse and Jail (5BN.99), and the Bent County High School grounds and cottages (5BN.382).
+The cultural resources identified include businesses (12), residences (27), churches (4), buildings owned or operated by the town government (4), the Las Animas Santa Fe railroad depot (5BN.415), a historic district (1), and a segment of the old US 50 roadway (1).
+The government resources include the post office, the Bent County Fairgrounds (no OAHP site number available), the Bent County Courthouse and Jail (5BN.99), and the Bent County High School grounds and cottages (5BN.382).
 The city contains an important historic district (5BN.544) in the downtown area.
-Other resources of interest include Jenkins Auto, an Art Moderne stucco building (one of the best examples of auto-related buildings in the project corridor), and a portion of the old U.S. 50.
-The Kit Carson Museum (5BN.475) is also located in the city, part of which is housed in a World War II prisoner-of-war barracks.
+Other resources of interest include Jenkins Auto (no OAHP site number available), an Art Moderne stucco building (one of the best examples of auto-related buildings in the project corridor), and a portion of the old US 50.
+The Kit Carson Museum (5BN.475) also is located in the city, part of which is housed in a World War II prisoner-of-war barracks.
 Property types in Las Animas represent early fraternal organizations, mid-20th-century auto sales businesses, varying church architectural styles, and a variety of residential architectural styles.